PraeJi/PraeJi/README.md

 AI Engineer | Computer Science.
 -------

-Passionate about building and learning in the fields of Machine Learning and Deep Learning.
+Passionate about building and exploring solutions in Machine Learning and Deep Learning.<br>
-Experienced in AI, web/app development, and versatile software engineering.
+Experienced in AI, web and app development, as well as versatile software engineering.

 * 🌍  Based in Thailand.
 * 🎓  Background in Computer Science.